PeterDrake/drakepedia/control_structures/loops.md

 Its flow is:
 1. Execute *initialization*.
-2. If *test* is false, stop.
+1. If *test* is false, stop.
-3. Execute the statements in the body of the loop.
+1. Execute the statements in the body of the loop.
-4. Execute *update*.
+1. Execute *update*.
+1. Go back to step 2.

 Here is a more concrete example:
 ```java